Nlytn/apt-tracking-research/Salt Typhoon/Overview.md

 Hypothesis:
 ---
 * To gather information on & infiltrate telecom industry corporations.
-(It is important to note that while the telecommunications industry is the primary victim - [Weathering the storm: In the midst of a Typhoon](https://blog.talosintelligence.com/salt-typhoon-analysis/))
+(It is important to note that while the telecommunications industry is the primary victim... - [Weathering the storm: In the midst of a Typhoon](https://blog.talosintelligence.com/salt-typhoon-analysis/))

 [Recorded Future analysis (See section "Technical Analysis")](https://www.recordedfuture.com/research/redmike-salt-typhoon-exploits-vulnerable-devices)
 ---